SEED-platform/seed/docs/source/kubernetes_deployment.rst

 * :code:`kubectl get all`

-Once all of the pods are running you will be able to hit the external ingress through the url listed in the web service information.
+Once all of the pods are running you will be able to hit the external ingress through the URL listed in the web service information.
 It should look something like
 :code:`service/web           LoadBalancer   10.100.154.227   <my-unique-url>   80:32291/TCP`

 Logging In